 Relationships affect sales in several ways.
-First, it increases brand recognition and trust with the potential customer.
+First, it increases brand recognition and trust with potential customers.
 When they’re reading blogs related to your product or the problems they deal with on a daily basis, they’re more likely to buy from you eventually and they’ll probably share the links with their friends.
-If they’ve already bought the product or service from you, the constant contact through marketing messages, blog posts, and social media content keep your brand first and foremost in their minds.
+If they’ve already bought the product or service from you, the constant contact through marketing messages, blog posts, and social media content keeps your brand first and foremost in their minds.
 It increases the odds they’ll become repeat customers.

 Close the Deal

-It is amazing how often someone has a page full of reasons to buy the product but fail to “close the deal” with a link to buy the product.
+It is amazing how often someone has a page full of reasons to buy the product but fails to “close the deal” with a link to buy the product.
 If someone has to go hunt for the “buy” button or try to find the product on your page, the odds they won’t buy just went up.
 Another mistake is putting too many calls to action in marketing content; ask them to sign up for your email marketing list or buy your product, but not both.
 And given a choice, close the deal by asking them to buy the product.

 Focus on Improved Conversions